fetchai/docs-archived/docs/learn_the_concepts/blockchains/what_is_a_blockchain.md

 ## Benefits

 1. **Security**: blockchains are very secure, as the data is cryptographically encrypted and it is very difficult and obvious if someone is trying to hack into a blockchain.

-??? info

-    Delete a record in a blockchain would require the whole chain to be hacked and this would be an immense, obvious, and impractical undertaking.

 2. **Resiliency**: as the same information is stored in many places on the blockchain then blockchains are very resilient as if any part or indeed even the majority of the network was to catastrophically fail then the information stored on the blockchain is still available in full.